webpack/webpack.js.org/src/content/configuration/dev-server.md

 ## `devServer.open`

-`boolean` `string`
+`boolean: false` `string`

 Tells dev-server to open the browser after server had been started.
-Disabled by default.
+Set it to `true` to open your default browser.

 __webpack.config.js__